 GDP Deflator = Nominal GDP / Real GDP × 100

 Types of Inflation: Demand-Pull Inflation and Cost-Push Inflation

-There are 2 types of inflation that are distinguished by cause: demand-pull inflation and cost-push inflation.
+There are 2 types of inflation distinguished by cause: demand-pull inflation and cost-push inflation.

 Demand-pull inflation occurs when an increase in spending outstrips the increase in economic output, when aggregate demand exceeds aggregate supply.
 Oftentimes, demand-pull inflation occurs when the money supply increases faster than the economy.
 This shifts the demand curve rightward, causing prices to rise for every level of output.

 As the economy grows, the money supply must increase proportionately.
 If the money supply grows too fast, then inflation results; if it grows too slowly, then deflation results.
 Inflation not only depends on the supply of the money stock, which is the quantity of money, but also depends on how fast people spend it, referred to as the velocity of money.
 For an economy, the velocity of money is simply equal to the value of all transactions divided by the value of the money stock.
 Both quantity and velocity determine inflation, but without velocity, the quantity of money is immaterial.
 For instance, if grandma wins a one million-dollar lottery, takes it as a lump-sum payment, then goes home and stuffs it in her big mattress, then it will have no effect on the economy.
 It will be as if the money never existed.
 In this case, the money supply actually decreases, since $1 million has been taken out of circulation.
 This would have a contractionary effect on the economy, albeit a minor one for a $20 trillion economy.